Alan-JH/DIYThrottle/README.md

 Assorted M5x8, M4, M3, M2, M2.5 (optional) nuts and bolts of lengths ranging from 8 to 20mm for the M2-M4 bolts and 8 to 40mm for the M5 bolts.
 I will provide a complete count once I am done with the design

-2x 0.6x7x25mm expansion screws with hooks for the fingerlifts
+2x 0.6x7x25mm expansion springs with hooks for the fingerlifts

 Approx 2x 30x45mm and 2x 30x40mm felt pads for friction pads, recommend greasing with Nyogel 767A